aafshar17/Netflix_shows_movies_2022/README.md

 Which leads to a natural follow-up question of...

-# 9. WHich release year had the greatest number of titles?
+# 9. Which release year had the greatest number of titles?

 ```sql
 SELECT release_year,